 Engine: The Rogue's 170-horsepower 2.5-liter DOHC 24-valve 4-cylnder QR25DE motor has been used in many Nissan vehicles for more than a decade.
 It's a simple and reliable engine.
-If you maintain it well and change your oil regularly this engine can last for over 200K.
+If you maintain it well and regularly change your oil, this engine can last for over 200K.

-Mechanical: The Rogue has MacPherson struts in the front suspension.
+Mechanical: The Rogue has MacPherson struts in front suspension.
 The rear suspension uses an independent multi-link layout.
 All 4 wheels have vented disc brakes.
 Anti-lock Brake System and Stability control are standard.

 4WD System: The Rogue's 4WD system features a simple design similar to most modern SUVs: the front wheels are powered at all times.
 The transfer assembly is mounted to the transmission case and powers the rear axle via the propeller shaft.
 The amount of torque sent to rear wheels is varied and controlled by an electrical coupling installed in front of the rear differential.
-This system is not designed for heavy off-roading, but will help maintain control in slippery conditions.
+The system is not designed for heavy off-roading, but will help maintain control in slippery conditions.

-Driving Experience: The Rogue is one of the few SUVs that offer good handling and comfortable quiet ride.
+Driving Experience: The Rogue is one of the few SUVs that offer good handling and a comfortable quiet ride.
 The 2.5L engine offers reasonable power around town and on the highway.